wildfly-extras/wildfly-camel-book/start/README.md

 ## Installing the Camel Subsystem

-Simply apply the patch to the respective wildfly version.
+Simply unpack the provided patch into the a supported WildFly installation.
 For possible WildFly target versions, see the [compatibility page](compatibility.md)

 ## Standalone Server